-SUNY Oneonta reserves the right to manage use of college airspace and to establish the qualifications for operating an unmanned aerial system (UAS)—often called a “drone”—within it.
+SUNY Oneonta reserves the right to manage the use of college airspace and to establish the qualifications for operating an unmanned aerial system (UAS)—often called a “drone”—within it.

 Applicability of Policy